Professor, Chair of Developmental Psychology Program

 Ph.D., University of Toronto, 2005

 My broad research agenda is to examine socioemotional development - particularly in adolescence - from dynamic systems (DS) and developmental psychopathology perspectives.
 Specifically, my research focuses on the regulation of emotion, particularly shame and anxiety, as evidenced by changes in self-reported feelings, autonomic psychophysiology, and behavioural expressions.
 To pursue this agenda, I am interested in developing and applying methods that are best suited for the analysis of processes of change.
 I also develop and distribute software for state space grids, a technique used often in my research (www.statespacegrids.org).
-See the Adolescent Dynamics Lab page for details of current projects.
+See the Adolescent Dynamics Lab page for details of current projects and this video about our work on emotion regulation.

 Google Citations page